 Although you won’t miss white-tailed deer at Cedar Point, this area also offers a few waterfowl hunting zones, a few no-permit goose fields and two dove fields.

-The Chasing Lincoln’s Assassin Scenic Byway is a great direction to get here.
+The John Wilkes Booth: Chasing Lincoln’s Assassin scenic byway is a great direction to get here.
 This byway follows a route that is one of five Maryland Civil War Trails and is named after John Wilkes Booth, the infamous assassin of President Abraham Lincoln.
 The route is 66 miles of country roads and is part of the Great Chesapeake Bay Loop.
 You can briefly stop at National Harbor, an urban-waterfront destination, for an upscale shopping experience or to enjoy the fresh air before heading on your way.

 Cedar Point is perfect for a more relaxed family experience where birdwatching and walking the farm lanes can make for a laid-back weekend outing.